Logistics & Transportation Segment

-At our Mont Belvieu operated facility, we have eight fractionation trains, representing an aggregate capacity of 843 MBbl/d, including: five fractionation trains with an aggregate capacity of 493 MBbl/d that are part of our 88%-owned Cedar Bayou Fractionators, Train 6, a 110 MBbl/d fractionation train, which is wholly-owned by Targa, Train 7, a 120 MBbl/d fractionation train, a joint venture between Targa and the Williams Companies, Inc., in which Targa owns an 80% equity interest, and Train 8, a 120 MBbl/d fractionation train which is wholly-owned by Targa.
+At our Mont Belvieu operated facility, we have nine fractionation trains, representing an aggregate capacity of 963 MBbl/d, including: five fractionation trains with an aggregate capacity of 493 MBbl/d that are part of our 88%-owned Cedar Bayou Fractionators, Train 6, a 110 MBbl/d fractionation train, which is wholly-owned by Targa, Train 7, a 120 MBbl/d fractionation train, a joint venture between Targa and the Williams Companies, Inc., in which Targa owns an 80% equity interest, and Train 8, a 120 MBbl/d fractionation train which is wholly-owned by Targa.
+In August 2022, we announced plans to construct Train 9, a 120 MBbl/d fractionation train.
+Train 9 is expected to begin operations in the second quarter of 2024.
 Our fractionation trains are fully integrated with our existing Gulf Coast NGL storage, terminaling and delivery infrastructure, which includes an extensive network of connections to key petrochemical and industrial customers as well as our LPG export terminal at Galena Park on the Houston Ship Channel.

 We additionally have a wholly-owned and operated fractionation facility in Lake Charles, Louisiana, representing a gross capacity of 55 MBbl/d.